helloravi/puzzles/find_the_apple.md

-You are give three boxes that each read,
+You are given three boxes that each read,

 Box 1: The apple is in this box.